-Submissions should be between 500 and 6,000 words and, where appropriate, use the rules for text and citation set out in A Uniform System of Citation (18th ed.
-2005) (“The Bluebook”).
-For matters not addressed by The Bluebook, please refer to The Chicago Manual of Style (15th ed.
-2003).
+Submissions should be between 500 and 6,000 words and, where appropriate, use the rules for text and citation set out in A Uniform System of Citation (21st ed.
+2020) (“The Bluebook”).
+For stylistic matters not addressed by The Bluebook, please refer to The Chicago Manual of Style (16th ed.
+2010).
 One exception is that, whenever possible, authors should include a link to a stable online version of cited materials according to Rule 18.2 of The Bluebook.

-Submissions should be emailed directly to firstname.lastname@example.org and accompanied by your CV or resume.
+Submissions to The Harbinger can also be submitted on Scholastica or emailed to firstname.lastname@example.org accompanied by your CV or resume.